Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

 You can test the script anytime by running it with `./cron-script.sh`.

 Don't forget to update your token in the script if it has been reset!

+### Export multiple channels

+Edit the script to your liking or create multiple copies of the script with different names.